Coco Coir FAQ Canada — The Basics

 - Root oxygenation: High Air Filled Porosity (AFP) promotes explosive root development during early veg

-- Crop steering: Precise dry-down control lets growers switch between vegetative and generative phases on demand — critical for maximising resin production and yield weight
+- Crop steering: Precise dry-down control lets growers switch between vegetative and generative phases on demand — critical for maximising resin production

 - Calcium-buffered: Eliminates the number one coco coir problem for cannabis — Cal-Mag deficiency in early veg